Vapes and E-Cigarettes

 It’s also important to choose the right strength of nicotine e-liquid to satisfy your needs.
 A specialist vape shop can help you find the right device and liquid for you, or you can get advice from us!

 Many thousands of people in the UK have already stopped smoking with the help of an e-cigarette, and there is growing evidence that they can be effective.
-A major UK clinical trial found that, when combined with expert face-to-face support, people who used e-cigarettes to quit smoking were twice as likely to succeed as people who used other nicotine replacement products such as patches or gum.
+A major UK clinical trial found that, when combined with expert support, people who used vapes (e-cigarettes) to quit smoking were twice as likely to succeed as people who used other nicotine replacement products such as patches or gum.

 Using an e-cigarette can help you manage your nicotine cravings.
 To get the best out of it, make sure you're using it as much as you need to and with the right strength of nicotine in your e-liquid.
 You won't get the full benefit from vaping unless you stop smoking cigarettes completely.
 You can get advice from a specialist vape shop or your local stop smoking service.